BluBracket/docs.blubracket.com/content/api/ci-cd-scan/index.md

 1. `commit_shas` (a list of strings, optional): full SHA of the commits to be scanned

-### Sample Request Body
+### Sample request body

-For scanning a Pull Request
+For scanning a pull request

 ```json
 {